Dear Me…Letter To My Younger Self {Katina Brown}

 Katina

-kbrown bio picKatina recently left a glamorous life of grading papers and policing recess to pursue a much more exciting career as a stay at home mama.
+kbrown bio picKatina recently left a glamorous life of grading papers and policing recess to pursue a much more exciting career as a stay-at-home mama.
 She and her husband, Josh, have been married for almost fourteen years, and have three lovely, spirited children who she says drives them crazy.
-Her writing experience consists of junior high notes, bad high school poetry, and her new little blog.
-A visit to her place will warm your heart and bring a laugh as she shares on parenting and relationships.
-You will find her at www.thebootstatemama.com
+Her writing experience consists of junior high notes and bad high school poetry.

 Other Post in the Dear Me Series…